 - injections of antibiotics – these can be given as an injection or infusion through a drip directly into the blood or muscle, and are usually reserved for more serious infections

 It's essential to finish taking a prescribed course of antibiotics, even if you feel better, unless a healthcare professional tells you otherwise.
 If you stop taking an antibiotic part way through a course, the bacteria can become resistant to the antibiotic.

 If you forget to take a dose of your antibiotics, take that dose as soon as you remember and then continue to take your course of antibiotics as normal.

-However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
-Do not take a double dose to make up for a missed one.
+But if it's almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
+Don't take a double dose to make up for a missed one.

-There is an increased risk of side effects if you have to take two doses closer together than normal.
+There's an increased risk of side effects if you take two doses closer together than recommended.

 Accidentally taking an extra dose

 Accidentally taking one extra dose of your antibiotic is unlikely to cause you any serious harm.